Qiskit/qiskit-tutorials/community/algorithms/README.md

 * [Deutsch-Jozsa](deutsch_jozsa.ipynb) algorithm: help determine if a Boolean function is balanced or constant with a single quantum query.
 This is one of the first examples demonstrating the power of quantum algorithms against deterministic classical ones.

 * [Grover search](grover_algorithm.ipynb) algorithm: help you find a needle in a haystack faster with quantum operations.
-The Grover search and its derivatives are the most popular quantum algorithms with proven quantum advantage.
-They are more effective to search some target items when no structure available within the search space.
 The notebook shows how to solve a combinatorial problem naively with the Grover search.
-But, please notice that most of combinatorial problems have structures allowing fast-enough classical algorithms.
-For example, it is unlikely one can obtain quantum advantage by simply applying the Grover search to look for the best possible solution among all possible ones by brute-force search.
+But, please notice that most of combinatorial problems have structures which can allow fast classical algorithms.
+For example, it is unlikely one can obtain quantum advantage by simply applying the Grover search to look for the best possible solution among all possible ones by brute-force quantum search.
 You have been warned!

 You probably have heard many times that near-term quantum computers will be used in tandem with classical computers: quantum computers are used for attacking special subproblems whose solutions are then processed by classical computers.
 These types of hybrid algorithms have been known for quite some time, as below.

 * [Simon](simon_algorithm.ipynb) algorithm: help you determine if a function is one-to-one or two-to-one with resources exponentially more efficient that any classical algorithm.
-Given an oracle that computes the hidden function, Simon algorithm helps you reveal the hidden function.
 It uses classical computers for post-processing the output of quantum computation.

 * [Shor](shor_algorithm.ipynb) algorithm: help you break the [RSA encryption](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) by factorizing an integer into its prime factors.
 Here, you will see the power of quantum Fourier transform to efficiently extract periodicity structures.